-Our FoodCorps service member serves in-depth at MacQuiddy Elementary and E.A.
-Hall Middle School, teaching garden and nutrition education.
+Our FoodCorps service member serves in-depth at MacQuiddy Elementary, teaching garden and nutrition education.
 We have partnered with Life Lab to offer NGSS-aligned lessons in both the classrooms and garden, discussing topics such as eating the rainbow and the importance of eating locally.

 Healthy School Meals

 As many students receive a bulk of their nutrition throughout the school day, our department strives to provide quality meals to best support our students’ health, well-being, and ability to learn.
 Our service members have supported us in this process by strengthening our farm-to-school programs with Harvest of the Month and California Thursdays, steering students toward healthy options in our cafeterias, and piloting a salad bar program for elementary schools within the district.